benjymoses/eventbridge-pipes-demo/README.md

 ### Deployment instructions

 > 💡 **Assumption**: you must have `npm` and `cdk` installed to use this demo as well as `AWS CLI` with a configured profile.
 [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) | [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) | [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-1. In the root of the project is a `config.ts` file.
-Open this and update the value of `notificationEmail` from *'nowhere@example.com'* to your email address. (this is the e-mail address SNS will use to send "fraud" order messages to)
+1. In the root of the project create a file named `.env` and add `NOTIFICATION_EMAIL=nowhere@example.com` changing the value from *'nowhere@example.com'* to your email address. (this is the e-mail address SNS will use to send "fraud" order messages to)
 2. In the root of the project, in your terminal run `npm install` to install all project dependencies.
 3. *(Optional)* if you have never used AWS CDK with your target AWS account then you need to run `cdk bootstrap` to prepare your account for use with AWS CDK.
 4. Once you're ready run `cdk deploy`.